as6769-2004/my-portfolio/README.md

 3. **Customize your data**
    - Edit `src/data/portfolioData.js` with your information
-   - Add project images to the `public/` folder
+   - Add images and files to the `public/` folder
    - Update social media links

 4. **Start development server**